How much does it cost?

 Are your locations accessible?

 BridgeWay Family Centre is committed to accommodating persons with disabilities.
-Many of our locations are wheelchair accessible, for information on specific locations please contact us by phone 905-822-1114 or by email l email@example.com .
+Many of our locations are wheelchair accessible; for information on specific locations, please contact us by phone at 905-822-1114 or by email at email@example.com.

 My son has a cough; can he still come to the centre today?

-- Cloudy or red appearance or discharge from eyes.
+- cloudy or red appearance or discharge from eye(s) or ear(s)

 How do I know if your centre is closed due to weather?